ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

   'minCarbsPercent': 10, // Number | The minimum percentage of carbs the food must have (between 0 and 100).
   'maxCarbsPercent': 90, // Number | The maximum percentage of carbs the food can have (between 0 and 100).
   'metaInformation': false, // Boolean | Whether to return more meta information about the ingredients.
-  'intolerances': egg, // String | A comma-separated list of intolerances.
+  'intolerances': "egg", // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
-  'sort': calories, // String | The strategy to sort recipes by.
+  'sort': "calories", // String | The strategy to sort recipes by.
 See a full list of supported sorting options.
-  'sortDirection': asc, // String | The direction in which to sort.
+  'sortDirection': "asc", // String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).
   'offset': 56, // Number | The number of results to skip (between 0 and 900).
   'number': 10, // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
-  'language': en // String | The language of the input.
+  'language': "en" // String | The language of the input.
 Either 'en' or 'de'.
 };
 apiInstance.ingredientSearch(opts, (error, data, response) => {
   if (error) {